Mark Twain: Early life

 As a young pilot, Clemens served on the steamer A. B. Chambers with Grant Marsh, who became famous for his exploits as a steamboat captain on the Missouri River.
 The two liked and admired each other, and maintained a correspondence for many years after Clemens left the river.

 While training, Samuel convinced his younger brother Henry to work with him, and even arranged a post of mud clerk for him on the steamboat Pennsylvania.
-On June 13, 1858, the steamboat's boiler exploded; Henry succumbed to his wounds on June 21.
-Twain claimed to have foreseen this death in a dream a month earlier, which inspired his interest in parapsychology; he was an early member of the Society for Psychical Research.
+On June 13, 1858, the steamboat's boiler exploded; Henry succumbed to his wounds eight days later.
+Twain claimed to have foreseen this death in a dream a month earlier, which inspired his interest in parapsychology; Twain was an early member of the Society for Psychical Research.
 Twain was guilt-stricken and held himself responsible for the rest of his life.
-He continued to work on the river and was a river pilot until the Civil War broke out in 1861, when traffic was curtailed along the Mississippi River.
-At the start of hostilities, he enlisted briefly in a local Confederate unit.
-He later wrote the sketch "The Private History of a Campaign That Failed", describing how he and his friends had been Confederate volunteers for two weeks before their unit disbanded.
+Twain continued to work on the river and was a river pilot until the Civil War broke out in 1861, when traffic was curtailed along the Mississippi River.

+At the start of hostilities, he enlisted briefly in a local Confederate unit, the Marion Rangers as a Second Lieutenant.
+Twain later wrote the sketch "The Private History of a Campaign That Failed", describing how he and his friends had been Confederate volunteers for two weeks before their unit disbanded.

-He then left for Nevada to work for his brother Orion, who was Secretary of the Nevada Territory.
+Twain then left for Nevada to work for his brother Orion, who was Secretary of the Nevada Territory.
 Twain describes the episode in his book Roughing It.